Cognitive Behavioral Therapy vs. Psychotherapy: Main Differences

 Cognitive-behavioral therapy (CBT) and psychotherapy are two of the most common therapeutic approaches used to address mental health concerns today.

 Both approaches share the goal of helping individuals overcome psychological difficulties and improve their overall well-being.
+However, each therapeutic approach is based on distinct principles and techniques designed to facilitate change.

 Key Differences Between CBT and Psychotherapy